SanjanaKrishnam/ACM-Summer-Project/README.md

 # ACM-Summer-Project
-Classification of MNIST dataset using neural networks
+Classification of MNIST dataset using neural networks on Theano framework